mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/installing/production/advanced-configuration/configuration-reference/index.md

 ### mesos_dns_set_truncate_bit
 Indicates whether Mesos-DNS sets the truncate bit if the response is too large to fit in a single packet.

 *  `mesos_dns_set_truncate_bit: 'true'`  Mesos-DNS sets the truncate bit if the response is too large to fit in a single packet and is truncated.
-This is the default behavior and is in compliance with RFC7766.
+This is the default behavior and complies with RFC7766.
 *  `mesos_dns_set_truncate_bit: 'false'`  Mesos-DNS does not set the truncate bit if the response is too large to fit in a single packet.
 If you know your applications crash when resolving truncated DNS responses over TCP, or for performance reasons you want to avoid receiving the complete set of DNS records in response to your DNS requests, you should set this option to `false` and note that the DNS responses you receive from Mesos-DNS may be missing entries that were silently discarded.
 This means that truncated DNS responses will appear complete even though they are not and therefore will not trigger a retry over TCP.
 This behavior does not conform to RFC7766.

 For more information regarding truncated DNS responses and retrying over TCP see [RFC7766 - DNS Transport over TCP - Implementation Requirements](https://tools.ietf.org/html/rfc7766).